Mathews-Tom/TensorLogic/docs/TensorLogic-Overview.md

 The framework offers a temperature-controlled reasoning dial: at T=0, inference is purely deductive with no hallucinations; as temperature increases, reasoning becomes increasingly analogical, enabling generalization.
 This controllable trade-off between precision and generalization is a key differentiator from pure neural approaches.

-However, **no production implementation exists yet**.
-The paper explicitly lists "implementing tensor logic directly in CUDA" as future work.
-The tensor-logic.org website exists but offers no downloadable code—only slides from Domingos' ECML/PKDD-2025 keynote.
+**TensorLogic fills this gap.** While Domingos' paper listed "implementing tensor logic directly in CUDA" as future work, TensorLogic now provides production-ready GPU backends for both NVIDIA (via CuPy, up to 700x speedup) and Apple Silicon (via MLX).
+The tensor-logic.org website offers only slides from Domingos' ECML/PKDD-2025 keynote—TensorLogic is the first comprehensive implementation with GPU acceleration.

 ---